quicwg/multipath/draft-ietf-quic-multipath.md

 As stated in {{introduction}}, when multipath is negotiated, each Path Identifier is linked to a separate packet number space.
-This a big difference between implementations of QUIC as specified in
+This is a major difference from
-{{QUIC-TRANSPORT}}, which only have to manage three number spaces for Initial, Handshake and Application packets.
+{{QUIC-TRANSPORT}}, which only defines three number spaces (Initial, Handshake and Application packets).

 Implementation of multipath capable QUIC will need to carefully model the relations between paths and number spaces, as shown